arcanis/typanion/README.md

 ### Type predicates

-- `array(spec)` will ensure that the values are arrays whose values all match the specified schema.
+- `isArray(spec)` will ensure that the values are arrays whose values all match the specified schema.

+- `isBoolean()` will ensure that the values are all booleans.
+Note that to specifically check for either `true` or `false`, you can look for `isLiteral`.

+- `isLiteral(value)` will ensure that the values are strictly equal to the specified expected value.
+It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc. Note that you'll need to annotate your value with `as const` in order to let TypeScript know that the exact value matters (otherwise it'll cast it to `string` instead).

+- `isNumber()` will ensure that the values are all numbers.

+- `isObject(props)` will ensure that the values are plain old objects whose properties match the given shape.

+- `isString()` will ensure that the values are all regular strings.

+- `isUnknown()` will accept whatever is the input without validating it, but without refining the type inference either.
+Note that by default `isUnknown` will forbid `undefined` and `null`, but this can be switched off by explicitly allowing them via `isOptional` and `isNullable`.

+### Helper predicates

-- `cascade(spec, [specA, specB, ...])` will ensure that the values all match `spec` and, if they do, run the followup validations as well.
+- `applyCascade(spec, [specA, specB, ...])` will ensure that the values all match `spec` and, if they do, run the followup validations as well.
 Since those followups will not contribute to the inference (only the lead schema will), you'll typically want to put here anything that's a logical validation, rather than a typed one (cf the [Cascading Predicates](#Cascading-predicate) section).

-- `literal(value)` will ensure that the values are strictly equal to the specified expected value.
-It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc. Note that you'll need to annotate your value with `as const` in order to let TypeScript know that the exact value matters (otherwise it'll cast it to `string` instead).

-- `object(props)` will ensure that the values are plain old objects whose properties match the given shape.

-- `oneOf([specA, specB])` will ensure that the values all match any of the provided schema.
+- `isOneOf([specA, specB])` will ensure that the values all match any of the provided schema.
 As a result, the inferred type is the union of all candidates.

-- `string()` will ensure that the values are all regular strings.
+The predicate supports an option, `exclusive`, which ensures that only one variant matches.

+- `isOptional(spec)` will add `undefined` as an allowed value for the given specification.

+- `isNullable(spec)` will add `null` as an allowed value for the given specification.

 ### Cascading predicates

+- `hasExactLength` will ensure that the values all have a `length` property exactly equal to the specified threshold.

-- `maxLength` will ensure that the values all have a `length` property at most equal to the specified value.
+- `hasMaxLength` will ensure that the values all have a `length` property at most equal to the specified value.

-- `minLength` will ensure that the values all have a `length` property at least equal to the specified value.
+- `hasMinLength` will ensure that the values all have a `length` property at least equal to the specified value.

+- `isAtLeast` will ensure that the values compare positively with the specified value.

+- `isAtMost` will ensure that the values compare positively with the specified value.

+- `isInExclusiveRange` will ensure that the values compare positively with the specified value.

+- `isInInclusiveRange` will ensure that the values compare positively with the specified value.

+- `isInteger` will ensure that the values are round integers.

+- `isLowerCase` will ensure that the values only contain lowercase characters.

+- `isUpperCase` will ensure that the values only contain uppercase characters.

+- `isUUID4` will ensure that the values are valid UUID 4 strings.

+- `matchesRegExp` will ensure that the values all match the given regular expression.

 ## License (MIT)